Maxcloud/MapleResearch/README.md

   }
 }

-//Just throws an exception is HS error code is set signed int __thiscall CSecurityClient__Update(_DWORD *this) {
+//Just throws an exception if HS error code is set
+//Checks CSecurityClient->m_nThreatCode is a bad HS return code and throw ( result > 0x10501 )
+signed int __thiscall CSecurityClient__Update(_DWORD *this)
+{
   signed int result; // eax